MarcoLodini/windows365/Windows365/enterprise/in-development.md

 <!-- ***********************************************-->
 ## Windows 365 Frontline

-### Concurrency buffer usage alert<!--54902162-->

-You’ll be able to set up a new alert to monitor concurrency buffer usage for Windows 365 Frontline in dedicated mode.

 ### Resize Windows 365 Frontline Cloud PCs in dedicated mode<!--54353038-->

 Admins will be able to resize Windows 365 Frontline Cloud PCs in dedicated mode.